expodecay/UAV-UGV/README.md

 and one for <b>RVIZ</b>.

 If the installation was not successful, run the script a second time.
 Sometimes gazebo takes too long to load for rviz. and the models will load without textures.
-If this is the case, run the commands manually
+If this is the case, run the commands manually.

 ```
 roslaunch husky_gazebo husky_empty_world.launch